IPdotSetAF/EZButton/README.md

 </p>

 # EZButton
-Transform raw button/touch inputs into events easily.
+Arduino library that Transform raw button/touch inputs into events easily.

 Subscibe to Pressed/Released/Hold/HoldReleased events of as many buttons as you want.
 Customize time tresholds.
 Works with any button read method.